 WHERE TO SHOP AND EXPLORE IN WEDGEWOOD-HOUSTON

-As if eating and drinking your way through Wedgewood-Houston wasn’t enough, there are countless places to explore in Wedgewood-Houston, including shopping, activities and plenty of art galleries.
-Many of the buildings that are home to restaurants, bars, shopping and more are multi-use spaces, including Track One.
-Inside, find spots like Hip Hues, where you can learn to screenprint, or Retro Gear Shop where you can browse a unique selection of high-end musical instruments, recording equipment and audio gear.
+As if eating and drinking your way through Wedgewood-Houston wasn’t enough, there are countless places to explore, including shopping, activities, and plenty of art galleries.
+Many of the buildings that are home to restaurants, bars, shopping, and more are multi-use spaces, including Track One.
+Inside, find spots like Hip Hues, where you can learn to screen print, or Retro Gear Shop where you can browse a unique selection of high-end musical instruments, recording equipment, and audio gear.
 You’ll also run into adorable local jewelry shop Freshie & Zero.
-Find the full list of tenants here.
+Find the full list of Track One’s tenants here.

-Fort Houston similarly houses multiple makers and artists in their coworking and makers space.
-Screen printing area and both wood and metal shops are just some of the offerings at Fort Houston, and there are various levels of membership available.
+Fort Houston similarly houses multiple makers and artists in their coworking and makers’ spaces.
+A screen printing area and both wood and metal shops are just some of the offerings at Fort Houston, and there are various levels of membership available.

+The ax-throwing trend is at an all-time high, so now’s the time to try your hand.
 At Flying Axes, compete with friends or family at a fun game of ax throwing.
-The ax-throwing trend is going nowhere fast, so now’s the time to try your hand.
-High Note Gifts is your solution to all things gift-giving, offering beautifully packaged gift baskets filled with Nashville-based products from Bongo Java coffee to The Nashville Jam Co. jam.
-The Sara Ray Interior Design showroom is a beautiful place to browse and shop items for the home like candlesticks, artwork, accessories and more.
+High Note Gifts is your solution to all things gift-giving, offering beautifully packaged gift baskets filled with Nashville-based products from Bongo Java coffee to The Nashville Jam Co.’s famous jams.
+The Sara Ray Interior Design showroom is a beautiful place to browse and shop items for the home like candlesticks, artwork, accessories, and more.
 For slightly larger home browsing, stop into COCOCO, the family-owned, custom upholstered furniture maker.
 Choose one of their chic sofas, decide on your dimensions, then select from their extensive offering of leathers and fabrics.
-It’s a custom solution to your furniture needs, promising and fast lead time and seamless service.
+It’s a custom solution to your furniture needs, promising fast lead time and seamless service.
 For even more design inspiration, check out the Nashville Design Collective, open to the public Monday through Friday.

-If it’s art you’re after, you’ve found the right place.
-Wedgewood-Houston is well-known to be a home to artists in the city, and the WEHO Art Crawl on the first Saturday of each month is the best way to see it all.
-Start at 516 Hagan St., and step into David Lusk Gallery and Zeitgeist, and continue through all 12 fantastic galleries for a taste of the art scene in Wedgewood-Houston.
+If it’s art you’re after, you’re in the right place.
+Wedgewood-Houston is well-known as a haven for artists in the city, and the WEHO Art Crawl on the first Saturday of each month is the best way to see it all.
+Start at 516 Hagan Street, and step into David Lusk Gallery and Zeitgeist, and continue through all 12 fantastic galleries for a taste of the art scene in Wedgewood-Houston.
 Find the entire list of galleries here.
-Additionally, visit the Fort Negley Vistors Center and Park to learn more about its historic role in the Civil War.
+Additionally, visit the Fort Negley Visitors Center and Park to learn more about its historic role in the Civil War.

-Finally, make an evening of it and have dinner at a Wedgewood-Houston spot and attend an event Nashville Repertory Theatre.
+Finally, to make an evening of it, after dinner at the Wedgewood-Houston spot of your choice, attend an event at Nashville Repertory Theatre.
 The premier regional theater company hosts events like LookIns, where they do a deep dive into the creative process behind their next show, as well as REPaloud, where they read scripts and host a post-reading discussion with the audience.
 The theater is responsible for employing actors of Music City, educating through workshops and events, and producing the highest quality professional stage theater.